-Many modern sites publish their cleanest product, article, or organization metadata as JSON-LD, so extracting that payload in Scrapy is often more reliable than rebuilding the same fields from nested HTML selectors.
+Many product, article, and organization pages publish their cleanest structured metadata as JSON-LD inside <script type="application/ld+json"> blocks.
+Pulling that data in Scrapy is often more reliable than rebuilding the same fields from repeated HTML selectors when the site already exposes the schema object directly.

 Steps to extract JSON-LD data with Scrapy: